 In order to work on my first project I had to get some things squared away.
-I went to the county clerks office and registered my business as a sole proprietorship (we switched over to an LLC a year later). in kings county (a.k.a Brooklyn - my home and favorite place), because it was the easiest legal structure to set up and the least expensive I applied for a EIN number on IRS.gov, opened up a business bank account with Chase and applied for a business credit card.
+I went to the County Clerks office and registered my business as a sole proprietorship in Kings County (aka Brooklyn - my home and favorite place), because it was the easiest and least expensive legal structure to set up.
+We eventually switched over to an LLC a year later.
+I then applied for a EIN number on IRS.gov, opened up a business bank account with Chase and applied for a business credit card.
 I was officially in business. :)

 7. Tell as many people as possible about your new business

-I had great momentum and wanted to keep it up, so I set up several meetings every week with people that I thought could help me.
+I gave myself a goal to close six customers in my first six months of business.
+I set up three to five meetings every week with people in my network that I thought could help me.
 I shared my vision and told them that I was looking for clients and support.
-I scheduled 3-5 meetings a week and had a goal to close 6 customers in my first 6 months.

 8. Secure more clients